jkusa/ember-cli-clipboard/README.md

   visit('/');
   andThen(() => {
-    assert.notOk(
-      !!find('.alert').length,
-      'no alert message is initially present'
+    assert.dom('.alert').doesNotExist('no alert message is initially present');
-    );
   });

   triggerCopySuccess();

   andThen(() => {
-    assert.ok(
-      !!find('.alert.alert-success').length,
+    assert
+      .dom('.alert.alert-success')
-      'a success message is displayed when a copy is successful' );
+      .exists('a success message is displayed when a copy is successful');
   });

   triggerCopyError();

   andThen(() => {
-    assert.ok(
-      !!find('.alert.alert-info').length,
+    assert
+      .dom('.alert.alert-info')
-      'an error message is displayed when a copy is unsuccessful' );
+      .exists('an error message is displayed when a copy is unsuccessful');
   });
 });
 ```